RenderKit/embree/doc/src/tutorials.md

 This tutorial demonstrates how to implement collision detection using the collide API.
 A simple cloth solver is setup to collide with a sphere.

-The choice of triangle geometries or user geometries can be configured with the `-use-user-geometries` command line parameter.
-If present, user geometries are used; if missing, triangles.

 The cloth can be reset with the `space` bar.
 The sim stepped once with `n` and continuous simulation started and paused with `p`.